jsmreese/moment-duration-format/README.md

 #### useLeftUnits

-The text to the right of each moment token in a format string is treated as that token's units for the purposes of trimming, singularizing, and localizing.
-To properly singularize or localize a format string where the token/unit association is reversed, set `useLeftUnits` to `true`.
+The text to the right of each moment token in a template string is treated as that token's units for the purposes of trimming, pluralizing, and localizing.
+To properly process a template string where the token/unit association is reversed, set `useLeftUnits` to `true`.

 ```javascript
 moment.duration(7322, "seconds").format("_ h, _ m, _ s", {